AltoLabs/snappic-woocommerce/readme.txt

 Tags: woocommerce, snappic, retargeting
 Requires at least: 4.7
 Tested up to: 4.8
-Stable tag: 1.0.0-RC-3
+Stable tag: 1.0.0-RC-4
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 WC requires at least: 3.0.0
 WC tested up to: 3.1.1

-Instagram + Facebook retargeting ads that work!
+Easy Instagram + Facebook retargeting ads that work!

 == Description ==

-* Maximize sales.
+* Maximize sales with customized ads for every visitor.
 See an average of 4-7X ROI.

-* Better looking ads.
-We let you use your Instagram images instead of regular product detail images for your retargeting ads.
+* Use your Instagram images instead of regular product detail images for better looking retargeting ads.

 * FOMO = More purchases.
 We automatically update your ads whenever your your inventory gets low.
-Ads will automatically start saying, “Only 5 Left!,” “Only 4 Left!!,” etc.
+Ads will automatically start saying, “Only 5 Left!,” “Only 4 Left!,” etc.

+* Easy 1-click installation.
+Get your ads up and running in just minutes.
+Easily keep track of all the sales and revenue coming in through our easy to use dashboard.

 == What People are Saying ==
 >"We’ve tried a lot of different services from much larger and more expensive companies.
 Snappic was cheaper, the ads look more natural, and we had over 271% more return.
 What more could you ask for?”